acidonper/openshift4-chaos-engineering-litmus/README.md

 ### Test 01 (Non Resilient Configuration - KO)

-During this test, the kaos engineering test will delete 66% of the pods, in this case the 1/1 replicas, every 10 secs over 30 secs.
+During this test, the kaos engineering test will delete 80% of the pods, in this case the 1/1 replicas, every 30 secs over 2 minutes.
 The *Jump App* configuration makes some service loss appear during the chaos test execution.

 Please execute the following procedure to perform the chaos test and collect the respective information: